Mobility-Aware Cache Framework for Scalable LLM-Based Human Mobility Simulation: Introduction

 To this end, we design a mobility-aware cache framework that builds reconstructible caches to enable efficient large-scale human mobility simulations.
-This framework enables the reuse and recombination of mobility-aware reasoning chains by addressing challenges from both the reasoning and decoding perspectives:
+The framework makes mobility-aware reasoning chains reusable and recombinable by addressing two challenges, one in reasoning and one in decoding:

-\textbf{Reasoning perspective}: A major obstacle to generating mobility-aware reasoning chains is the direct use of explicit language tokens, which are not flexible enough to incorporate mobility-specific constraints.
-To address it, we shift the reasoning process into latent space~\cite{hao2024training,tan2025think}, representing each reasoning step as a latent-space embedding rather than language tokens.
-This shift provides two advantages.
-First, mobility constraints can be directly embedded into latent-space embeddings during learning.
-Second, these embeddings implicitly encode diverse reasoning patterns and decision paths~\cite{hao2024training,ruan2025reasoning}, which enables efficient exploration of logically consistent reasoning chains through mobility-aware decoding (explained in the decoding perspective).
-Additionally, we design a latent-space evaluator guided by a fine-tuned LLM to identify valid reasoning paths within the latent space.
+\textbf{(1) Reasoning perspective}: Reasoning chains are hard to make mobility-aware when each step is an explicit language token, since such tokens cannot flexibly encode mobility-specific constraints.
+We therefore move the reasoning process into a latent space~\cite{hao2024training,tan2025think}, representing each step as an embedding rather than as language tokens.
+This brings two benefits.
+First, mobility constraints can be written directly into the embeddings during training.
+Second, the embeddings implicitly capture diverse reasoning patterns and decision paths~\cite{hao2024training,ruan2025reasoning}, so that logically consistent reasoning chains can be explored efficiently during mobility-aware decoding (see below).
+We also train a latent-space evaluator, guided by a fine-tuned LLM, to identify valid reasoning paths.

-\textbf{Decoding perspective}: After obtaining the reconstructed reasoning chains in the latent space, we design a lightweight decoder trained through mobility law-constrained distillation.
+\textbf{(2) Decoding perspective}: After obtaining the reconstructed reasoning chains in the latent space, we design a lightweight decoder trained through mobility law-constrained distillation.
 This decoder efficiently translates latent reasoning chains into natural language.
 This strategy avoids repeated calls to the original LLMs for decoding while achieving comparable performance, thereby ensuring efficiency and fidelity in large-scale simulations.